ellisonbg/hpctutorial/threading.rst

 * Do some functions in :mod:`numpy.linalg` get a better parallel speedup than others when running on multiple cores?
 * Look at the NumPy and SciPy source code to see if you can determine which functions and methods use the Intel MKL.
-Also, Look at the Intel MKL documentation to see which MKL routines are multithreaded.
+Also, look at the Intel MKL documentation to see which MKL routines are multithreaded.

 The `numexpr <http://code.google.com/p/numexpr/>`_ package also has the